-- 1. Connect the Service Kit physically to the base station subrack.
-(For a remote connection, this should already be in place: see TN-742 Remotely Monitoring and Configuring the Tait TB8100.)
-For a direct connection, follow these steps: - a.
+- 1. Connect the Service Kit physically to the base station.
+For a remote RS-232 connection, refer to TN-742 Remotely Monitoring and Configuring the Tait TB8100.
+For a direct RS-232 connection, follow these steps: - a.
 Connect one end of the supplied cable to the control panel serial port.
-This cable is an ordinary (straight through) RS 232 cable and is available separately (order code TBA0P10). - b.
-Connect the other end to a serial port on your computer.
-The serial port to use is the one specified when the direct connection was set up and configured. - 2.
-Click Connect.
-The Connecting dialog box appears.
+This cable is an ordinary (straight through) RS-232 cable and is available separately (order code TBA0P10).